Movies about Ireland

 The cast was lead by Irish actor Liam Neeson and with stars such as Alan Rickman, Julia Roberts, Brendan Gleeson, Stephen Rae adding their combined talent to this epic film.

 A key time in Irish history to learn about.

-Another gripping drama set during the Irish War of Independence and the Irish Civil War, which spanned from 1919 until 1923.
+The Wind that Shakes the Barley is another gripping drama set during the Irish War of Independence and the Irish Civil War, which spanned from 1919 until 1923.

 The film tells the fictional story of two brothers, Damien and Teddy O’Donovan, who join the Irish Republican Army to fight for Irish independence from the United Kingdom.

 Bloody Sunday is a documentary-style drama showing the events that led up to the tragic incident on January 30, 1972 in the Northern Ireland town of Derry when a protest march led by civil rights activist Ivan Cooper was fired upon by British troops, killing 13 protesters and wounding 14 more.